davemers0160/dlib_object_detection/obj_det_run_lib/README.md

-# Object Detector Run Project
+# Object Detector Run w/External Library Project

-This project links to the [dynamic library](https://github.com/davemers0160/dlib_object_detection/tree/master/obj_det_lib) project to run images through the object detector library.
+This project is designed to allow the use of a compiled dnn library with a pretrained network.
+The sample library comes from the [dynamic library](https://github.com/davemers0160/dlib_object_detection/tree/master/obj_det_lib) project.
+The interface is the same that is used for the dynamic object detection library.

 ## Dependencies